dockpack/base_miniconda/README.md

 [![Build Status](https://travis-ci.org/dockpack/base_miniconda.svg?branch=master)](https://travis-ci.org/dockpack/base_miniconda)

 Installs [Miniconda](https://conda.io/miniconda.html) on Debian-based and RedHat-based Linux distributions.
 Miniconda is the minimal version of [Anaconda](https://www.anaconda.com/distribution/), a cross-platform Python distribution with a built-in environment and package manager.
-This role has an ansible module by @evandam to manage miniconda environments.
+This role has an ansible module by @evandam to manage miniconda environments in an idempotent way..

 Install this role using `ansible-galaxy`: